 The Judicial Council has two main responsibilities.
 First, it considers the applications of lawyers seeking appointment to the Provincial Court of Saskatchewan and makes recommendations to the Minister as to whether they are qualified and suitable for appointment.
 Second, it reviews and investigates complaints of alleged misconduct or incapacity that are made against Provincial Court judges.
-The Council is obliged to discharge these duties in the best interests of the people of Saskatchewan.
+The Council discharges these duties in the best interests of the people of Saskatchewan.